County Guide

 How does California's expungement law affect Alameda County court searches?

-California Penal Code 1203.4 allows many misdemeanor and felony convictions to be dismissed after successful probation completion, and broader automatic sealing provisions have been expanded in recent years.
-Alameda County — particularly Oakland — has active legal aid organizations that help residents petition for expungement.
-The practical result is that a clean result in the Alameda County court portal is less reliable as an indicator of no criminal history than a clean result in states with more limited sealing provisions.
-Aggregator data that was captured before a record was sealed may provide context that the current court portal does not show.
+California Penal Code 1203.4 allows many misdemeanor and felony convictions to be dismissed after successful probation completion, and AB 1076 (2023) automated expungement for certain eligible offenses.
+Alameda County — particularly Oakland — has active legal aid organizations that help residents petition for record clearance.
+The practical result is that a clean Alameda County court portal result is less reliable as a confirmation of no criminal history than a clean result in states with more limited sealing provisions.
+Cross-referencing with aggregator data that may have captured records before sealing is the standard approach.

 Yes.
-Piedmont is an independently incorporated city completely surrounded by Oakland.
-It has its own police department and city government.
-Piedmont's court records are in the Alameda County Superior Court system alongside Oakland's, but arrests and ordinance violations are handled by Piedmont PD rather than Oakland PD.
-The practical search implication is minor — both appear in the same county court portal — but Piedmont addresses should not be assumed to be Oakland Police Department records.
+Piedmont is an independently incorporated city completely surrounded by Oakland, with its own police department and city government.
+Piedmont's court records appear in the Alameda County Superior Court system alongside Oakland records, but arrests and ordinance violations are handled by Piedmont PD rather than Oakland PD.
+The practical search implication is minor since both cities appear in the same county portal — but Piedmont addresses should not be assumed to be Oakland Police Department records.

 Can I use these searches for jobs, housing, or insurance decisions?